ravisahu/MakemojiSDK-Android/README.md

         </activity>
 ```
 Handle the intent with action Moji.ACTION_LOCKED_CATEGORY_CLICK in both onCreate and onNewIntent and check extra Moji.EXTRA_CATEGORY_NAME for the category name that was clicked.
+Alternatively, you can set a completely custom behavior for the 3pk by using MMKB.setLockedListener(MMKB.ILockedCategorySelected listener)

 **Proguard Setup**